Fabien Verdier

 Fabien Verdier (born 16 April 1981) is a French politician.
-He has served as mayor of Châteaudun and as president of Grand Châteaudun since 2020.
+He was elected (51%) at the second round as mayor of Châteaudun and afterwards as president of Grand Châteaudun on 2020 but lost (23,8%) in the first round on 2026.

 From 2015 to 2021, he was a member of the Regional Council of Centre-Val de Loire.
+While François Bonnaud choose Harold Huwart as vice-president, Fabien Verdier votes against the regional council's budget.

 In the 2017 legislative election, he was a candidate for the National Assembly in Eure-et-Loir's 4th constituency.
 In the 2017 Socialist Party presidential primary, he was a candidate for the Socialist Party nomination for the French presidential election.
+He failed to secure the required number of endorsements and was ordered by the court to pay damages for bringing a frivolous legal action.